-Area Designation Dry Bulb Temperatures F Relative Humidity (%) Minimum- 2 Maximum Operating Rooms, Delivery Rooms, Endoscopy, and Bronchoscopy 68-73 30-60 Newborn Intensive Care and Newborn Nursery Suite 72-78 30-60 Recovery, Intensive Care, Trauma Rooms, Procedure Rooms, and Radiological X-ray (Surgical/Critical Care and Catheterization) 70-75 30-60 Clean Work Room and ETO Sterilizer Room 75 30-60 Sterile Storage 75 70 (max)
+Area Designation Dry Bulb Temperatures o 1 F Relative Humidity (%) Minimum-Maximum Operating Rooms, Delivery Rooms, Endoscopy, and Bronchoscopy 68-73 20-60 Newborn Intensive Care and Newborn Nursery Suite 72-78 30-60 Recovery, Intensive Care, Trauma Rooms, Procedure Rooms, and Radiological X-ray (Surgical/Critical Care and Catheterization) 70-75 30-60 Clean Work Room and ETO Sterilizer Room 75 30-60 Sterile Storage 75 70 (max)

 Where temperature ranges are indicated, the systems shall be capable of maintaining the rooms at any point within the range.
 A single figure indicates a heating or cooling capacity of at least the indicated temperature.
-This is usually applicable when patients may be undressed and require a warmer environment.
-Nothing in these guidelines shall be construed as precluding the use of temperatures lower than those noted when the patients= comfort and medical conditions make lower temperatures desirable.
+Nothing in these guidelines shall be construed as precluding the use of temperatures different than those noted when the patient's comfort and medical conditions make different temperatures desirable.
 Unoccupied areas such as storage rooms shall have temperatures appropriate for the function intended.